AmritKumarshorthillsAI/python_assignment_v2/README.md

 ```
 ## After running the main.py you will see extracted files in extracted data folder

-# How to check data stored in sqlite the code
+# How to check data stored in sqlite
 ```bash
 sqlite3 assignment4.db
 .tables  - will list down tables in database